sjtu-cs222/Group-47/README.md

 # Group-47
-Capstone project of group 47 (Qi Yan and Yixing Wen)
+Optimal Measurement Scheduling for Cooperative Localization in Resource-constrained Conditions Capstone project of group 47

 颜齐   515020910184
 文怡星 515020910183